Prep Slate

 Paste any recipe URL and the photo, prep and cook times, yield, ingredients, and steps come in as real fields, not a screenshot you have to retype.
 It reads the recipe data most cooking sites already publish.

-Nothing is silently saved.
-A preview screen shows every field editable before it lands.
+Everything lands as real, editable fields.
 Fix the wrong serving count, drop the affiliate-link sentence, add your own note.
-If a site is not readable this way, paste the recipe text directly into the same preview screen.
+If a site is not readable this way, snap a photo of the page instead, or fall back to a clean manual form.

 Plan